Utilities take centre stage

 - Batteries: The challenge of many renewable energy sources is the fact that they can be unreliable and intermittent.
 Utility-scale batteries can enhance grid reliability to protect against unexpected demand or shortage.
 Battery integration can also allow power companies to gradually wean themselves off fossil fuels with minimal disruption.
 However, such industrial batteries are currently produced by only a few specialist manufacturers, and while they are definitely lowering in price, they are still expensive to purchase and maintain.

-- Smart, cloud-based technologies: The application of artificial intelligence (AI)-powered smart technologies and metering in utilities can improve efficiency, collect and analyze valuable data, minimize waste, and help to protect against (and anticipate) risk.
+- Smart, cloud-based technologies: The application of artificial intelligence (AI)-powered smart technologies and metering in utilities can improve efficiency, collect and analyse valuable data, minimise waste, and help to protect against (and anticipate) risk.
 Internet of Things (IoT) networks and connected systems can also help to automate and monetize prosumer and distributed power generation networks.

 Net-zero emissions goals in a complex utilities market